and Southeast Transept

 The wall painting of St Paul and the Viper (1160)

 The wall painting of St Paul and the Viper was re-discovered when the buttress wall was demolished during restoration work in 1888.
 The fresco shows Paul, the great Apostle of the Gentiles, barefoot, in a white tunic against a blue ground after being shipwrecked on the shores of the Adriatic island of Melita (now Mljet).
 The Melitans light a fire to warm the survivors and, as Paul is feeding the fire, a viper emerges from the sticks and fastens to his arm.
 Paul shakes the viper into the fire and onlookers are amazed that he is unharmed by this encounter with a venomous snake.
 Note.
-The other fresco on the wall opposite, depicting St Peter, unfortunately had been destroyed by seven centuries of damp penetration.
+When uncovered in 1888, the other fresco on the wall opposite, depicting St Peter, unfortunately was found to have been destroyed by centuries of damp penetration.

 The altar (2005)

 The modern altar in St Anselm’s Chapel was created by Stephen Cox from a block of green Aosta marble and consecrated by Archbishop Rowan Williams in the presence of the Bishop of Aosta in April 2006.
 The marble is rippled with bands of white quartzite that seem to mirror the alpine skyline of the region where Anselm was born.
 The altar was a gift of the people of the Italian region of Valle d’Aosta, where their saint is known as Anselmo d’Aosta.

 In the aisle opposite St Anselm’s Chapel there are three tombs of historical and architectural significance.

 Tomb of Archbishop Simon Sudbury (d.1381)